PeterWinzell/GDP-melco/report/report.md

 # Architecture and Design

-The choice of using the Qt platform as the basis for the server implementation was that the Qt framework since v 5.4 has an excellent web socket api.
+Our choice of using the Qt platform as the basis for the server implementation was that the Qt framework since v 5.4 has an excellent web socket api.
 The Qt platform is currently one of the prefered application frameworks on Linux based infotainment platforms and it allows for rapid testing and development outside the actual target platform - it is a cross-platform development tool.

 # Usability